 Date of independence: September 9, 1991

-Large ethnic minority: Tajik (84%) and Uzbek (14%)
+Ethnic groups: Tajik (84%) and Uzbek (14%) and Russians (1%)

-Religion: Islam (98% of population)
+Religion: Islam (96% of population)

 LGBT+ community is subjected to discrimination and homophobia.
 In 2014, the State Committee for Religious Affairs informed imams across the country to preach against “nontraditional sexual relations.”
 Public beatings and discrimination as well as detention, harassment, and extortion by police are commonplace.
 Police routinely arrest men under suspicion of “homosexual acts” and charge them with “moral crimes.”
-In 2015, more than 500 individuals, who were suspected of being part of LGBT+ community were arrested in order to eradicate “immoral behaviour” in the country.
+In 2015, more than 500 individuals, who were suspected of being part of LGBT+ community were arrested in order to eradicate “immoral behavior” in the country.